 Bonus Tip: Hide System Navigation Bar in Full Screen Mode

 A video is entirely enjoyable only when it is viewed on full screen.
 At times, YouTube faces another problem where the navigation bar doesn’t hide in the full-screen mode, disrupting the ambiance.
 Here are the solutions to hide it.

 Switch to a Different App

 If you see the navigation bar in the YouTube app, switch to a different app using the recent apps key.
 Once you are in the new app, switch back to the YouTube app.
 The bottom bar won’t be there.

-Tip: If you are an Android 9.0 Pie user, you can use the overview selection feature to copy text and images right from the recent apps screen.
+Tip: If your device is running Android 9.0 Pie or higher versions, you can use the overview selection feature to copy text and images right from the recent apps screen.

 Enable/Disable VR Mode

 The YouTube app makes any video in full screen friendly with the virtual reality (VR) mode.
 The option is present under the video settings.
 To hide the navigation bar, you need to enable the VR mode first and then disable it.